-Every Term has a formal HETI approved Term Description, which gives you some information about the term.
-Usually there is also a Rover form - which is a wiki type document created and maintained by the JMOs themselves.
-These vary in quality - depending on the effort of the JMOs who have come before you - although there has been a concerted effort to improve these in recent months.
+Every term has a formal, HETI-approved Term Description which gives you some information about the term.
+Usually there is also a Rover form, which is a wiki-type document created and maintained by the JMOs themselves.
+These vary in quality - depending on the effort of the JMOs who have come before you - although there has been a concerted effort to improve these over the past year.
 They have the potential to be extremely useful handover resources.
-You should look up yours for Term 1, although don't forget you will have a whole week buddying with the outgoing JMO to learn all the tricks of the trade.
+You should look up your Term Description and Rover for Term 1, although don't forget you will have a whole week buddying with the outgoing JMO to learn all the tricks of the trade.
 Links to these documents are found below:

 You probably need to start thinking now about your comings and goings during the Orientation Fortnight.

-Do not assume this buddy week will be all routine Mon-Fri days.
-For some of you there will be out of hours sessions:
+Do not assume buddy week will be all routine Mon-Fri days.
+For some of you there will be out-of-hours sessions:

 - If Term 1 for you is on the wards at Westmead, then you'll buddy up with the JMO assigned to your position in the last week of term 5.
-Remember that for most terms, the JMO starts at 08:00 or earlier.
-In Cardiology it is 7:30 and in Surgery it is 7am, or earlier.
+Remember that for most terms, the JMO starts at 8am or earlier.
+In Cardiology it is 7:30am and in Surgery it is 7am, or earlier.
 During buddy week, we don't want you staying at the hospital for more than 8 hours per day, but we do want you to start at the same time as your buddy as this is the most productive time of the day.

-- If Term 1 for you is in ED, you will attend ED Orientation on the morning of Tues 29th and then be allocated to a further three 10 hour shifts during the week, which may involve evenings or a weekends.
+- If Term 1 for you is in ED, you will attend ED Orientation on the morning of Friday 22nd Jan and then be allocated to a further three 10 hour shifts over the next 9 days, which may involve evenings or a weekend.

-- If Term 1 for you is relief, you will be allocated to at least two and possibly more after-hours wards shifts in the evening or weekend (or possibly on Australia Day).
+- If Term 1 for you is Relief, you will be allocated to at least two, and possibly more, after-hours wards shifts in the evening or weekend (or possibly on Australia Day).
 Some of you may be allocated to nights (on a volunteer a basis).
 You will be asked in advance about your availability, so you should be thinking about this now.
-This roster is now available - click here

-Your first term starts for real in the first week after buddy week (ie from 4th Feb).
-Your after hours roster for the whole term will be written by and sent out to you by RSU - usually by mid January.
-If you were not exposed to an after hours shift during buddy week, then your very first after hours shift there-after will always be as a supernumerary, with an after-hours buddy.
+Your first term starts for real in the first week after buddy week (i.e. from 1st Feb).
+Your after-hours roster for the whole term will be rostered by, and sent out to you by RSU - usually by mid-January.
+If you were not exposed to an after-hours shift during buddy week, then your very first after-hours shift there-after will always be as a supernumerary, with an after-hours buddy.
 If you have not been rostered to a buddy shift prior to your first actual after hours shift - please notify RSU.

-You will want to think about your transport options during orientation week.
+You will need to think about your transport options during orientation week.
 Parking is not cheap and train/bus access is very good.

-Parking costs $23.20/week and if you want to use the on-site parking, you need to complete a form authorising deductions from your pay.
-If you are going to Coffs Harbour for Term 1 there may be a good argument for public transport in Week 1 of orientation, other wise you will need organise payment for just one week on the first day of orientation.
+Parking costs $23.60/week and if you want to use the on-site parking, you need to complete a form authorising deductions from your pay.
+If you are going to Coffs Harbour for Term 1, there may be a good argument for public transport in Week 1 of orientation, otherwise you will need to organise payment for just one week on the first day of orientation, and this is fiddly

 If you intend to pay for parking in term 1, you should notify Lauren McGroder at firstname.lastname@example.org, and this will be communicated to Secure Parking (the private company that runs our parking service), who will ensure this is linked to your security badge.

-Every year we run a mentor program for new interns.
-Groups of around 3-4 new interns are matched up with a pair of RMO mentors.
-The purpose of the mentors is to ease the transition into internship; to meet up with you regularly, to answer your questions, to offer clinical and emotional support.
-In short to try to look after you - particularly in those frightening first few weeks, but hopefully much longer than this.
+Every year we run a mentoring program for our new junior doctors.
+Groups of around three to four Interns are matched with a pair of RMO mentors, with the aim of easing the transition into Internship.
+You can expect your mentors to meet with you regularly and offer clinical and emotional support.
+In short, they will do their best to look after you, particularly in those frightening first weeks and hopefully much longer than this.

-At Westmead, like many other hospitals, we have adopted the "Red Resident" nomenclature and branding.
-This means that our mentors will be wearing red lanyards with the intent of improving visibility and letting all interns know that this is a person who has signed on to be approached by or to offer help to any Intern- not just the few who have been assigned as mentees.
+At Westmead, like many other hospitals, we have adopted the 'Red Resident' branding.
+This means that our mentors will be wearing red lanyards with the intent of improving visibility and letting all Interns know that this person has agreed to be approached by any Intern, not just the few who have been assigned as mentees.

-Participation as a new intern in the mentor program is voluntary, but we will approach this from an "opt out" perspective.
-That is, you will need to let us know if you do not want to participate - otherwise will will provide your mentor with your contact details and expect them to make contact before orientation week.
+Participation as a new Intern in the program is voluntary, but operates on an opt-out basis.
+That is, you will need to let us know if you do not want to participate, otherwise we will provide your mentor with your contact details and you can expect them to reach out before orientation begins.

-JMO liaison representative need to have skills in advocacy, problem solving and leadership.
+Pre-vocational liaison council representative need to have skills in advocacy, problem solving and leadership.
 This will require a regular commitment, participating in the Prevocational Liaison Council meetings, as well as attending the larger, monthly, Pre-vocational Clinical Training Committee (PCTC) Meetings.
-Representatives may wish to pursue special interest within their broader representative role - typically the hospital will be involved in particular projects which require JMO input, focusing around broad topics such as patient safety and quality, education, IT, JMO welfare, Rostering and working conditions - and so on.
+Representatives may wish to pursue special interest within their broader representative role - typically focusing around broad topics such as patient safety and quality, education, IT, JMO welfare, clinical governancem rostering and working conditions etc.

-One PGY1 and one PGY2 from the JMO Liaison Council will be nominated as the HETI JMO forum representative.
-This is a statewide forum which brings together Prevocational Trainees from each hospital to meet and discuss issues relevant to prevocational supervision and training, recruitment, accreditation, workforce allocation and welfare.
+One Intern and one RMO from the JMO Liaison Council will be nominated as the HETI JMO forum representative.
+This is a statewide forum which brings together Pre-Vocational Trainees from each hospital to meet and discuss issues relevant to prevocational supervision, training, recruitment, accreditation, workforce allocation and welfare.
 Meetings happer quarterly and in 2020, all the meetings were virtual, for obvious reasons.
 This will probably continue for much of 2021.

-Anyone can put up their hand for JMO Liaison Council.
+Anyone can put up their hand for Pre-Vocational Liaison Council.
 The successful candidate often has a background in medical student organisation and or advocacy, though this is not essential.
 More important is a desire to work within the system to try to improve it.
-We'll give you more information about how to nominate in the near future but if you have any questions you can talk to Dr Baker.
-Alternatively you are welcome to contact our current representatives Lucy Geraghty (RMO) on lucy.geraghty.health.nsw.gov.au
+You'll find more information in the "Getting Involved "

 Other information about the JMO Forum can be downloaded below:

-“Scrubs” are not mandatory for doctors, and therefore are not
+Scrubs are not mandatory for doctors and therefore not

-This is a great time to be on the look out for information which you are going to need when you start.
-There is an abundance of good Free Open Access Medical (FOAM) information these days.
-Four examples are given below but why not start developing your own "go to" lists now that this is all getting real!
+This is a great time to be looking out for the information you'll need when you start.
+There is an abundance of quality Free Open Access Medical (FOAM) information these days.
+Four examples are provided below, but why not start developing your own go-to list now?:

-- Life in the Fast Lane - One the original and still one of the best FOAM sites.
-Look out for its fantastic ECG library
+- Life in the Fast Lane: One of the original and best FOAM sites.
+Look out for its fantastic ECG library.

-- CIAP - The NSW Health initiative to put as much medical information at your fingertips as possible.
-Its biggest drawback is that it has so much information that people don't know whats there and so it is under-utlilised.
-You can book yourself into training courses and the Westmead Medical Librarians would love to give you personal tuition
+- CIAP: A NSW Health initiative to put as much medical information at your fingertips as possible.
+Its biggest drawback is that it contains so much information that people don't know how to fully utilise it.
+The Westmead librarians would love to give you personal tuition on its use.

-- The On the wards website - originally kicked of by the RPAH DPET, but now a statewide resourse has a great section on Tips for Interns
+- onthewards: Originally started by the RPAH DPET, onthewards is now a statewide resource that has a great section of Tips for Interns.

-- The Westmead Medical Library - has amazing resources and unlimited availability to information.
-Why not drop in before you start and make yourself familiar with it.
-They can help you get set up with Free smartphone access to Up to Date, Clinical Key, My Athens, & Endnote - or help you with downloading resources from CIAP such as MIMs onto your phone
+- The Westmead Medical Library: Amazing resources and unlimited availability.
+Why not drop in before you start and familiarise yourself with it.
+The staff can get you free smartphone access to Up to Date, Clinical Key, My Athens and Endnote, or help with downloading resources from CIAP, such as MIMs.